tfregixx/ChatDocAI-RAG-based-AI-Document-Assistant-/README.md

   <img src="https://img.shields.io/badge/Language-Multilingual-red?style=for-the-badge"/>
 </p>

-ChatDOC AI is an intelligent document-based assistant that allows users to upload, search, and interact with their files using natural conversation.
+ChatDocAI is a **GenAI-powered document assistant built using RAG (Retrieval-Augmented Generation)** that allows users to query documents with **LLM-backed, context-aware answers**.

-The system combines Retrieval-Augmented Generation (RAG) with modern AI technologies to provide accurate, context-aware answers, along with advanced features such as multilingual support, quiz generation, and an animated assistant called RegiBot.
+---

+## Problem
+Users struggle to extract relevant information from large documents efficiently.

+## Solution
+ChatDocAI is an AI-powered assistant using a Retrieval-Augmented Generation (RAG) pipeline to answer questions from uploaded documents with high accuracy.

+## Impact
+- Improved answer relevance compared to keyword-based search
+- Enabled contextual, document-grounded responses
+- Fully offline capability using local LLMs

 ---